 Here in the studio, lighting is the most important thing to know.
 If you know how to work with lights, you’ll be able to shoot products.
 If not, there is no way you can convince the client that the crappy photos you took represent your unique “vision” of the subject: There are very specific lighting requirements for product photography.

 In my opinion, the most important thing for a beginner to do is to build a good portfolio: solid, clean and distinct from the rest of the crowd.
 Without real assignments you can only fill your portfolio with images created for self-promotion: this is what I had 6 years ago in my portfolio.
 Most were done with a Sony Cybershot, my first digital camera.

 The only “technical” requirement (excluding the actual content of the photo) for a portfolio image is to look good at web resolution, about 1200×1024 pixels, max.
 Which means the camera/lens combination can be very inexpensive… continue reading and you’ll see my point:-)

 Let me show you what can be done with some knowledge, 3 strobe monolights and an empty room (read: studio) and a little 10Mpx point-and-shoot Canon G11 camera.
 Virtually every family has this kind of camera.
 But how many of us make maximum use of it?

 Here is our hero:

 This camera has everything you need as a studio shooter: manual focus, manual exposure control, RAW, and macro shooting mode.

-I was simply re-doing our recent photo shots, composing the same or similar photos we did lately.
-All the shot were done with 1/2500 sec ( the max x-sync I was able to set on the camera.) and F6.3 (similar DOF on 35mm will be achieved at F22).
-We spend about 20 minutes for each shot, including setup time.
+I was simply re-doing our recent photo shots, composing the same or similar photos we did recently.
+All the shots were done with 1/2500 sec ( the max x-sync I was able to set on the camera.) and F6.3 (similar DOF on 35mm will be achieved at F22).
+We spent about 20 minutes on each shot, including setup time.

 Product macro photography.